dhiller/todo-rest/README.md

 ### Add a remote watch

-To be notified of changes for it's own todo items, a client can register a callback url that will be called, should a todo item be changed.
+To be notified of changes for own todo items, a client can register a callback url that will be called, should a todo item be changed.

 ```bash